 After hearing from all of those who appear and offer relevant testimony, the Committee excuses all but its members and retires to consider the evidence.
-The Committee: (1) makes a decision of "responsible" or "not responsible" based on the relevant written and oral evidence; (2) recommends sanction(s), if applicable; and (3) communicates this finding and any applicable recommended sanction(s) to the Associate Vice Chancellor for Student Affairs' designee.
-This designee is appointed to specifically communicate the Committee's findings and to determine the sanctions, and cannot have served as the Associate Vice Chancellor for Student Affairs' designee for Student Affairs' designee prior to this point in the process.
+The Committee: (1) makes a decision of "responsible" or "not responsible" based on the relevant written and oral evidence; (2) recommends sanction(s), if applicable; and (3) communicates this finding and any applicable recommended sanction(s) to the Associate Vice Chancellor for Student Affairs.

-The Associate Vice Chancellor for Student Affairs' designee, within five (5) workdays of receiving the committee's findings and recommended sanction(s) if applicable, determines appropriate sanctions, if any, while ensuring consistency in practice, and communicates, in writing, the committee's findings, sanctions, if any, to the complainant, respondent, the complainant's supervisor and respondent's supervisor, as applicable, and the Associate Vice Chancellor for Student Affairs.
-The Associate Vice Chancellor for Student Affairs and respondent of their right to appeal the committee's decision to the Associate Vice Chancellor for Student Affairs and the next steps in the appeal process.
+The Associate Vice Chancellor for Student Affairs, within five (5) workdays of receiving the committee's findings and recommended sanction(s) if applicable, determines appropriate sanctions, if any, while ensuring consistency in practice, and communicates, in writing, the committee's findings, sanctions, if any, to the complainant, respondent, the complainant's supervisor and respondent's supervisor, as applicable, and the Vice Chancellor for Academic and Student Affairs.
+The Associate Vice Chancellor's notification must inform the complainant and respondent of their right to appeal the committee's decision to the Vice Chancellor for Academic and Student Affairs and Student Affairs and the next steps in the appeal process.
 In the event the College is the complainant, the person filing the original complaint is also notified.

-A copy of the Associate Vice Chancellor for Student Affairs' designee's communication, is filed in the Student Complaint/ Grievance Files maintained by the Associate Vice Chancellor for Student Affairs.
+A copy of the Associate Vice Chancellor for Student Affairs' communication, is filed in the Student Complaint/ Grievance Files maintained by the Vice Chancellor for Academic and Student Affairs.